alanconway/envoy-amqp/README.md

 If an AMQP request is released, rejected or modified, the outcome becomes a HTTP response "502 Bad Gateway" with body string "released", "rejected" or "modified"

+## AMQP Links and Connections

+### Client

+The client creates AMQP links to send requests and receive responses.

+Request sender links are created to the first of the following targets that
+applies:
+- the `request_relay` address, if configured.
+- the anonymous target, if peer offers ANONYMOUS-RELAY capability.
+- the message 'to' address.

+Response receiver links are created from the first of the following sources that
+applies:
+- the `response_link` configuration entry, if not empty.
+- a dynamic source link, used for all responses.

+### Server

+The server offers the ANONYMOUS-RELAY capability and accepts any of the following links:
+- dynamic source links to send responses with matching reply-to.
+- named source links to send responses with matching reply-to.
+- named or anonymous target links to receive requests.

+The server can create the following links:
+- receiver from `request_relay` source if configured, to subscribe for requests.
+- sender to anonymous target, if peer offers ANONYMOUS-RELAY, to send responses.
+- *TODO* receiver for URIs known to Envoy, to advertise service availability.

+### AMQP Server Filter

+The server filter accepts incoming links to any target address, including the anonymous target, for incoming requests.
+HTTP requests are addressed as per the Mapping above.

+It accepts incoming *dynamic source* links to to be used when sending responses to a reply-to address.

+If the peer offers "ANONYMOUS-RELAY" capability, the server will *create* an anonymous-relay link and use it to send responses.

 ## Building and testing